molgenis/systemsgenetics/Genotype-Harmonizer/README.md

 * SHAPEIT2
  * Writers haps file at: `${base path}.haps`
  * Writers sample file at: `${base path}.sample`
+* GEN
+ * Writers gen file at: `${base path}.gen`
+ * Writers sample file at: `${base path}.sample`

 ####Tweaking the alignment using the advanced options

 It can be worthwhile to tweak the alignment algorithm using the advanced options (`--min-ld`, `--min-variants`, `--variants` & `--mafAlign`) to improve the reliability of the alignment and to reduce the number of excluded variant that could not be aligned.
 The default values are quite conservative and sooner exclude variant than falsely swap the strand.

 We have found that for datasets with a small number of samples it is wiser to have a high value for `--min-ld` (as is the default).
 This resulted in a reliable aliment of the small example datasets.
-However for larger datasets a lower value can be used to retain more variants, we have good experiences with a cut-off 0.1 for datasets with more than 1000 samples.
-Increasing `--min-variants` safely allows lower values of `--min-ld` this can improve the number of aligned variants.
+However for larger datasets a lower value can be used to retain more variants.
+Increasing `--min-variants` allows lower values of `--min-ld` this can improve the number of aligned variants.

 When imputing the HLA region in densely genotyped dataset containing a large number of rare variants it helped to increase the `--variants` although this did effect the speed performance it did allow us to align more variants.
 This resulted in better imputation when using [snp2hla](https://www.broadinstitute.org/mpg/snp2hla/) from the Broad Institute.